Skip To Main Content

 Trumbull's TALENTED And Academically Gifted (TAG) IDENTIFCATION

-Consistent with Connecticut General Statutes §10-76a, Trumbull identifies the top 10% of students at the end of their third-grade year as having “extraordinary learning ability” using a balanced combination of standardized measurements of abstract thinking and reasoning ability (e.g., the Otis-Lennon School Ability Test or O.L.S.A.T. ) with nationally-normed measurements of learning achievement (e.g., i-Ready) and classroom teacher ratings based on published metrics for identifying gifted students.
-At the beginning of the school year, an information letter is provided for the parents/guardians whose child(ren) met the qualification criteria.
+Consistent with Connecticut General Statutes §10-76a, Trumbull identifies the top 10% of students at the end of their third-grade year as having “extraordinary learning ability” using a balanced combination of standardized measurements of abstract thinking and reasoning ability (e.g., the Otis-Lennon School Ability Test or O.L.S.A.T. ) with nationally-normed measurements of learning achievement (e.g., i-Ready).
+An informational letter is provided for the parents/guardians whose child(ren) met the qualification criteria.

 To identify those children, the District employs the following steps in sequential order.
-The steps balance standardized measurements of abstract thinking and reasoning ability (e.g., the OLSAT) with nationally-normed measurements of learning achievement (e.g., i-Ready) and classroom teacher ratings based on published metrics for identifying gifted students.
+The steps balance standardized measurements of abstract thinking and reasoning ability (e.g., the OLSAT) with nationally-normed measurements of learning achievement (e.g., i-Ready).

-3. Consistent with State regulations, a District team of "certified and/or licensed professionals, who represent each of the teaching, administrative and pupil personnel staffs," will review the data to certify the top ten per cent of students, who will then be identified as Talented and Academically Gifted (TAG) prior to the end of the school year.
+- Consistent with State regulations, a District team of "certified and/or licensed professionals, who represent each of the teaching, administrative and pupil personnel staffs," will review the data to certify the top ten percent of students, who will then be identified as Talented and Academically Gifted (TAG).
 Parents of eligible students will be notified at the beginning of the next school year of the identification of their child, district and state contacts for questions, and resources.

 On occasion, a student enters the District in grade 3, 4, or 5 subsequent to the administration of the data points referenced above.
 If a parent of a student in such a situation believes that his/her child may be qualified for TAG identification, he/she should contact the Assistant Superintendent.